Distinguished Teaching Award (DTA)

 The Distinguished Teaching Award (DTA) honors exemplary teaching at the highest institutional level.
 Award recipients receive a monetary prize, and their names are inscribed on the DTA memorial wall in the Integrative Learning Center.
 Faculty recipients are awarded $3,500, and graduate students are awarded $2,000.

-The review committees comprising of past DTA winners (faculty and graduate teaching assistants) review nominations in a two-step process prior to selecting five faculty (three tenure-track and two non-tenure-track) and two graduate teaching assistant awardees.
+The review committees comprised of past DTA winners (faculty and graduate teaching assistants) review nominations in a two-step process prior to selecting five faculty (three tenure-track and two non-tenure-track) and two graduate teaching assistant awardees.

-Tenure-track faculty, non-tenure-track faculty, and graduate teaching assistants who are the instructor-of-record are eligible for this highly-competitive award.
+Tenure-track faculty, non-tenure-track faculty, and graduate teaching assistants are eligible for this highly-competitive award.
 Graduate and undergraduate students may nominate any instructor they have previously taken a course with or an instructor with whom they are currently enrolled in a course.
 Faculty may submit nominations for graduate teaching assistants.

 Frequently Asked Questions (FAQ)